errbufferoverfl/garden.errbufferoverfl.me/content/notes/gouache.md

 ---
-title: "gouache"
+title: gouache
-alias:
-  - "gouache"
+aliases: []
 created: 2023-06-02T00:00:00+10:00
 modified: 2023-06-18T22:39:27+10:00
 tags:
   - medium
   - painting
   - art
 ---

 Gouache is a water based medium made of pigment, water and a binding agent, normally gum arabic or dextrin.